tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 The main difference is that we invent a new type variable for every AST node and unify it with some expected type.
-I don't think this is strictly necessary (we don't need a type variable to return `IntType` for int literals, for example), but I think it makes for easier reading.
+I don't think this is strictly necessary (we don't need a type variable to return `IntType` for int literals, for example[^annotate-phase]), but I think it makes for easier reading.
 If I were to slim it down a bit, I think the rule I would use is "only invent a type variable if it needs to be constrained in the type of something else".
 Like in `Apply`.

+[^annotate-phase]: I mean, some people even go so far as to split this out into
+    its own annotation phase that takes one pass over the AST and adds a type variable for each tree node.
+This is probably helpful for error messages and generally keeping type information around for longer.

 ```python
 def infer_j(expr: Object, ctx: Context) -> TyVar: